FuzzyBunnys/FusorResearchReading/index.md

 - [Models of the Atomic Nucleus](https://amzn.to/2Rhmlhp) - Norman D Cook -
 - [The Second Kind of Impossible](https://amzn.to/3fPSIx2) - Paul Steinhardt -
 - [Big Science: Ernest Lawrence and the Invention that Launched the Military-Industrial Complex](https://amzn.to/3h1vch0) - Michael Hiltzik -
+- [Teach Yourself Physics](https://amzn.to/3zqTO9P) - Jakob Schwichtenberg- Wonderful easy read.
+Worth it alone for the list of books and resources the author mentions.
+Very nice for a general quick overview of the major theories of modern physics and how to self-study them.

 **Papers**
 - [The Vibrational Properties of an Electron Gas](http://stacks.iop.org/0038-5670/10/i=6/a=R01?key=crossref.aacb255e7c1db57247094a75ece8ff6d) - Dr. Anatoly Vlasov -